 BA and MS in Integrative Physiology

-The Department of Integrative Physiology has developed a curriculum that allows both degrees to be completed in 5 years.
+The Department of Integrative Physiology has developed a curriculum that allows both degrees to be completed in five years.
 The program has been designed to provide qualified undergraduate students with an opportunity to enhance their knowledge base in the discipline, engage in research, increase their opportunities for employment and make their applications to medical/allied health professional schools more competitive.

 Admissions Requirements